finam-ufz/finam/docs/source/finam-book/usage/coupling_scripts.rst

 or for temporal interpolation or aggregation.

-The following examples uses a similar setup like the previous one, but with differing time steps and two chained adapters:
+The following examples uses a similar setup like the previous one, but with differing time steps and an adapter:

 .. testcode:: adapter-example